metagenlab/diag_pipelines/docs/epidemiology.rst

 Filtering
 ---------

-Filtering is done similarly on the resulting genotyping calls made by Freebayes or GATK.
+Filtering is done similarly on the resulting genotype calls made by Freebayes or GATK.

 .. toctree::
    filtering.rst